197 Nursery Road

 2019 Wood Products Order Form (PDF)

-Seedling sales resume in 2019, with plans to expand spring of 2020
+Seedling sales resumed in 2019, with plans to expand spring of 2020

 The nursery is still recovering from conifer mortality and seed predation from prior years and the list of seedlings available for 2019 is short.
 The nursery anticipates a good crop of 2020 seedlings that may include often-requested favorites such as white pine; wild apple, pear and plum; white oak and paw-paw as well as some new varieties: Allegheny chinquapin, red mulberry, and persimmon.